 Katie Long enjoyed playing sports as a child; her mother often commented on how the prospect of a win motivated Long.
 And throughout her life, Long enjoyed setting and reaching goals.
 “It was pretty motivating for me to see if I could do it,” she said.

 Right out of college, Long worked for a media company.
 She liked the work but wasn’t sure it was her life’s calling.
 As she worked in media, taking advantage of the opportunity to learn the business, she was introduced to the world of sales.
 Bingo: The competitive nature of sales struck a motivational chord, as did the chance to earn more money.
-“Previous managers pointed out that I was definitely motivated to earn more in terms of compensation,” said Long, head of sales at Beachfront, a convergent TV ad platform based in New York.
+“Previous managers pointed out that I was definitely motivated to earn more in terms of compensation,” said Long, head of sales at Beachfront, a convergent TV ad platform.

 Now, as a manager, Long tries to spot and nurture motivators for her eight team members.
 “There’s always going to be tasks they have to accomplish as part of their role,” she said.
 “But I think it’s my job to align opportunities with those individuals because that’s where you see really great success.”